G™The Seventy Maxims Of Maximally Effective Machine Learning Engineers

 7. If the accuracy is high enough, stakeholders will stop complaining about the compute costs.

-9. Never turn your back on a deployed model.
+9. Never turn your back on a reinforcement learner.

 10. Sometimes the only way out is through… through another epoch.